 Yeah, I work with Ableton Live mostly.
 I try to layer my tracks out and start with a drum track to build the foundation.
 From there, most of the times, I choose to start with a bassline.
 Just playing around with keyboards to find a nice melody.
 But, I can also start with something more melodic, like, a pad chord, or something else that really sets the tone to the track.
 And then from there, I really get a feeling from which way I want to go with the tune.
 So yeah, just first percussions and then bass or something melodic, like chord and that really can set some kind of a tone and I feel like oh, yeah, that’s the way I want to go.
 I normally start in Session View and then later on I put it into the Arrangement View and that’s where I built a song.
 So yeah, that’s how I start.

-No, well no, what I first do I build a big loop.
+And how does this work for you in the creative process?
+You said something about having a certain tension that keeps you going?No, well no, what I first do I build a big loop.
 I let it loop in Session View and I build out every layer.
 So, when I have a bassline done, I think after that it needs something like a chord and or a stab and when I have that as a basis, then yeah maybe something like pad sounds for in the break for example.
 And when I get maybe some vocal stuff with it, I have enough layers to start building it out in Arrangement View.
 That’s really how I go with it.

-Most of it is in the box of course.
+Okay, cool.
+Yeah, that sounds like a very good and viable workflow.
+That’s not unheard of.
+What kind of tools do you use when producing in the studio?
+Do you have the most tools to produce ‘in the box’?
+Or do you have any other gear whatsoever?Most of it is in the box of course.
 I do have an Ableton Push and a Roland TR-8 to make some basic drum patterns but most of my work comes from the VST’s and DAW’s functionalities.
 I use a lot of soft synths like Sylenth One for my synthesizer sounds, chords and pads.
 These tools help me scroll through sounds easily and find some new creative directions.
 Next to that, I sometimes use the microphone to sing in a bassline melody and transpose it to MIDI notes to be applied to bass or any other sound to my liking and to be able to make music without much theoretical music knowledge.
 It’s a great tool and I think I should make a video about it for EMC.

+Definitely do it, it’s a good tip and could help so many people out there who want to start out producing.
+I think this is quite cool, because sometimes producers are a bit scared or insecure about not having the knowledge in music theory or musical skills, but to hear such an experienced producer like yourself surpass that by doing a simple but effective trick like this.
+This can be very helpful material for people to read.
 Absolutely!
 Also, be aware of that making music is getting easier and easier with the day because you have programs that keep you in into the scale for example.
 We have Scaler, and it’s a program where you can, keep all your melody stuff into one scale or MIDI scale.
 You also have programs that keep you into a certain groove.
 And yeah, I mean, there are so many helpful VST’s and programs to help you with the creative process and the music technical process.

-Well, sometimes, I use, for example, a top loop from a sample pack.
+When you say keep you into a groove, what do you mean by that and which program do you use for that?Well, sometimes, I use, for example, a top loop from a sample pack.
 But I work in a certain groove, certain swing, the top loop is really static, straight down to the beat, it’s not really groovy, it’s not really swinging.
 Then in Ableton you have the groove function where you can apply a swing to the transient of the loop.
 So, it will detect all the transients from the audio loop and it will push them a little bit more forward or backwards, according to the swing that you choose.
 You can also do that with MIDI notes.
 And yeah, it’s really, really useful tool in Ableton.

+You mentioned, there are lots of tools out there nowadays accessible for producers, and some of which you also use.
+You mentioned Scaler, which is an awesome MIDI app with a lot of scales.
+Do you have any other tools you would like to share with our readers that are like a must-use tip from you?
 Yeah, let me think.
 Well, I really like to use sidechain, but not really sidechain to do the compression.
 So, I have like a little plugin it’s called kickstart from Cable Guys.
 With that plugin, you can put it on the bass channel where you want sidechain on and it does it for you.
 You don’t have to put on a compressor and link it to the sound which you want the signal from and simply sidechain it, now it’s just a little LFO linked to the volume and every time when the kick hits it will dip the volume of the sound.
 Saves some time and energy for more creative steps.

-I use Phoscyon from D16 a lot.
+Oh yeah, that’s super nice.
+That’s super convenient.
+I heard of that plugin before, but I actually didn’t use it myself yet.
+And are there any other tools you use?
+On a day to day when you’re producing like what are the effects or plugins or synthesizers you use the most?I use Phoscyon from D16 a lot.
 It’s a 303 emulator, so an acid machine like the Roland TB303.
 I use it a lot under or over my basslines, to give it a more melodic touch and helps with the layering to make it sound fuller.
 I can really recommend that and it’s not so expensive.